 USAID CIDI provides information and guidance on the best way to help support relief efforts following disasters around the world.
-With more than 20 years of experience working in disaster areas and with relief organizations on the ground, USAID CIDI knows that cash is the best way to help people affected by international disasters.
+With more than 20 years of experience working in disaster areas and with relief organizations on the ground, USAID CIDI knows that monetary donations are the best way to help people affected by international disasters.
 Our goal is to ensure that America’s generosity results in the most effective relief, and we focus on helping donors make informed decisions about how to help.

 Looking to support relief efforts?
 The guidelines will help make sure your donation is as impactful and effective as possible.